plantain-00/type-coverage/README.md

-    "cacheDirectory": "custom-directory", // same as --cache-directory (Added in `v2.24`) "notOnlyInCWD": true, // same as --not-only-in-cwd (Added in `v2.26`) "jsonOutput": true, // same as --json-output (Added in `v2.27`) },
+    "cacheDirectory": "custom-directory", // same as --cache-directory (Added in `v2.24`) "notOnlyInCWD": true, // same as --not-only-in-cwd (Added in `v2.26`) "jsonOutput": true, // same as --json-output (Added in `v2.27`) "reportUnusedIgnore": true, // same as --report-unused-ignore (Added in `v2.28`) },
 ```